LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

 ### Endpoints for Off-Chain Services

-The reward module exposes the following functions for off-chain services.
+The Reward module exposes the following functions for off-chain services.

 #### getDefaultRewardAtHeight